 You may only receive low-income assistance from one wireline or wireless telephone provider per household.

-This low-income telephone assistance plan is important for Iowans and benefits the public by ensuring affordable access to telephone service for everyone.
-Eligible Iowans are encouraged to submit their application and direct questions to their local telephone company.
+This low-income telephone assistance plan is important for Iowans and benefits the public by ensuring affordable access to telephone and broadband service for everyone.